 NWPPA supports implementation of the Vegetation Management Act in a manner that provides reduced requirements and a shorter timeline for development, review and approval of operating agreements taking into consideration the financial resources of small utilities as provided for in the Act.

 NWPPA supports consistent implementation of the Act by the U.S. Forest Service and the Bureau of Land Management to lessen the workload of utilities having to develop operating plans and agreements for right of ways on lands managed by both agencies.

+NWPPA supports improving the administrative permitting process for operations and maintenance work needed to reduce wildfire risk.
+Permitting changes should include expediting routine O&M plan reviews and employing broader application of permits (and tools such as master agreements and programmatic environmental impact statements) to facilitate projects aimed at preventing wildfires.

 Origination Date: 2016.
-Revised 2017, 2021, and 2022.
+Revised 2017, 2021, 2022, and 2023.